andrewLarsson/dynamic-carousel/README.md

 dynamic-carousel
 ================

-A very customizable, completely dynamic, and entirely constructable carousel that centers the clicked object.
+A very customizable, completely dynamic, and entirely constructable (also soon to be extensible) carousel that centers the clicked object.